dynamsoft-docs/label-recognition-docs/parameters/reference/inference-setting/index.md

 &nbsp;

 ### RegEx
 Sets the regular expression condition on the specified area.
-This parameter only takes effect when the `AreaType` parameter is specified as "DLR_AT_ENTIRE" OR "DLR_AT_LINE_ALL" OR "DLR_AT_LINE_ANY".
+This parameter only takes effect when the `AreaType` parameter is specified as "AT_ENTIRE" OR "AT_LINE_ALL" OR "AT_LINE_ANY".

 #### As Json Parameter